wajidbaba/global.hackathon/TEAMS.md

 Environment Canada.

 -Rayun: Hackathon is love.
 Hackathon is life.
 Currently I am on my 12 month internship at Ontario Ministry of Health.

+TWO BLONDES WALK INTO A BAR.
+YOU'D HAVE THUNK ONE OF THEM WOULD NOTICE IT.

 -Richa: Doing my 16 month Co-op at a startup called Cirba, that deals in Cloud Infrastrucuture control.
 Excited about the forthcoming hackathon.
 Keep Calm and Coding on!